tgsnake/core/README.md

 ---

-Pure Telegram MTProto framework for nodejs.
+Pure Telegram MTProto framework for Javascript or Typescript.

 ⚡ Using less dependencies to make it fast.
 🔓 Open Source, you can contribute to make this framework better.
 🗒️ Using Pure Telegram Raw Api, all JSON object is pure from telegram, nothing has changed at all.
 So that it makes it easier for you to learn the [telegram schema](https://core.telegram.org/schema) docs.
-⛓️ Typescript Support.
+🦕 Deno Support.

 ## Example use